ChijiokeElijah/Relearning-JavaScript/01 Fundamental/06_Functions.md

 Inside the function body, you can write the code to be executed whenever the function is called.

-To call a function, you write the  function name together with a parenthesis that contains the arguments the corresponds with the parameters if any.
+To call a function, you write the  function name together with a parenthesis that contains the arguments which corresponds to the parameters (if any).

 A function can accept zero, one or more parameters.
 In the case of multiple parameters, they are separated by commas.

 When declaring a function, you indicate the parameters; when calling a function, you pass the arguments that corresponds with the parameters.

-How do I get the result of the task from my function?
+How do I get the result of the task performed by my function?

+To indicate the return value for your function, a `return` statement is used followed by the value or expression.

 Every function in JavaScript by default returns `undefined` unless a return value is specified.

-To indicate the return value for your function, a `return` statement is used followed by the value or expression.

-The function below adds two numbers without a `return` statement.
+The function below adds two numbers and has no `return` statement.

 ```
     function Sum(a, b){